Authentication options in Outlook add-ins

 - Use the identity information in the token to establish the user's identity and authenticate to your own back-end services

 For a more detailed overview, see the full overview of the SSO authentication method.

 For details on using the SSO token in an Outlook add-in, see Authenticate a user with an single-sign-on token in an Outlook add-in.

-For a sample add-in that uses the SSO token, see AttachmentsDemo Sample Add-in.
+For a sample add-in that uses the SSO token, see Outlook Add-in SSO.

 Exchange user identity token

 Exchange user identity tokens provide a way for your add-in to establish the identity of the user.
 By verifying the user's identity, you can then perform a one-time authentication into your back-end system, then accept the user identity token as an authorization for future requests.
-Consider using user identity tokens if your add-in:
+Use the Exchange user identity token:

-- Is used primarily by Exchange on-premises users
+- When the add-in is used primarily by Exchange on-premises users.

-- Needs access to a non-Microsoft service that you control
+- When the add-in needs access to a non-Microsoft service that you control.

 Access tokens obtained via OAuth2 flows